daedalas1981/btpie-n-the-middle/README.md

 🛠 How It Works

-Waits for master device (e.g., MotoScan) to connect
+-Waits for master device (e.g., MotoScan) to connect

-Establishes outbound connection to slave device (e.g., OBD Adapter)
+-Establishes outbound connection to slave device (e.g., OBD Adapter)

-Relays traffic in both directions, with timestamped hex-dump logging
+-Relays traffic in both directions, with timestamped hex-dump logging

-Supports reconnecting and only accepts trusted master devices
+-Supports reconnecting and only accepts trusted master devices

-Can scan and manage Bluetooth trust relationships via bluetoothctl
+-Can scan and manage Bluetooth trust relationships via bluetoothctl

 📦 Project Structure